iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-??? note "About the candiate `InferenceService`"
+??? note "About the candidate `InferenceService`"
     The model name (`wisdom`) and version (`v2`) are recorded using the labels `app.kubernets.io/name` and `app.kubernets.io.version`.

     In this tutorial, the model source (field `spec.predictor.model.storageUri`) is the same as for the primary version of the model.
 In a real world example, this would be different.